adobe-sign/AdobeSignJavaSdk/docs/WebhooksApi.md

 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
 Boolean showInActiveWebhooks = true; // Boolean | A query parameter to fetch all the inactive webhooks along with the active webhooks.
 String scope = "scope_example"; // String | Scope of webhook.
 The possible values are ACCOUNT, GROUP, USER or RESOURCE String resourceType = "resourceType_example"; // String | The type of resource on which webhook was created.
-The possible values are AGREEMENT, WIDGET and MEGASIGN.
+The possible values are AGREEMENT, WIDGET, MEGASIGN and LIBRARY_DOCUMENT.
 String cursor = "cursor_example"; // String | Used to navigate through the pages.
 If not provided, returns the first page.
-Integer pageSize = 56; // Integer | Number of intended items in the response page. try {
+Integer pageSize = 56; // Integer | Number of intended items in the response page.
+If not provided, it is decided by the application settings. try {
     UserWebhooks result = apiInstance.getWebhooks(authorization, xApiUser, xOnBehalfOfUser, showInActiveWebhooks, scope, resourceType, cursor, pageSize);
     System.out.println(result);